campusbeats/campusbeats.github.io/index.md

 - [calendar-page.js](https://github.com/campusbeats/campusbeats/blob/master/app/imports/ui/calendar/calendar-page.js)
 - [create-event-modal.js](https://github.com/campusbeats/campusbeats/blob/master/app/imports/ui/calendar/calendar-page.js)

-These were created from [Chad Morita's Meteor-Calendar](http://www.chadmorita.com/meteor-example-fullcalendar/), using an old version of Meteor and ESLint, and were not able to be updated for ESMAScript 6.
+These were created from [Chad Morita's Meteor-Calendar](http://www.chadmorita.com/meteor-example-fullcalendar/), using an old version of Meteor and ESLint, and were not able to be updated for ECMAScript 6.

 # Development History